okashashuda/financial-data-analysis/README.md

 These are necessary tools to run our program:
 - Git
-- Python (3.8+) and these libraries
+- Python (3.8+) and these libraries:
     - pandas
     - numpy
     - matplotlib
     - seaborn
     - sklearn
 - In case of data errors, download CSV from here: https://docs.google.com/spreadsheets/d/1RtUK46jQ1C5MwVacKZiBxQFlEttFt9WT/edit?usp=sharing&ouid=100454923916141027946&rtpof=true&sd=true

 ## Running our program